Michigan Wolverines men's ice hockey: Mel Pearson era

 On April 24, 2017, Mel Pearson was announced as the new head coach at the University of Michigan.
 In his first season the team went 22-15-3 overall, 11-10-3 in Big Ten play.
 They reached the 2018 Big Ten Men's Ice Hockey Tournament but lost to Ohio State (3-2) in overtime.
 Nevertheless, the team qualified for the NCAA Tournament and went to the Frozen Four before losing to Notre Dame (4-3) on a last-second goal.

-During the 2021 NHL Entry Draft, Michigan became the first school in NCAA Division I history to have three teammates drafted in the first round of the NHL Draft.
+During the 2021 NHL entry draft, Michigan became the first school in NCAA Division I history to have three teammates drafted in the first round of the NHL Draft.
 Owen Power was drafted first overall by the Buffalo Sabres, Matty Beniers was drafted second overall by the Seattle Kraken, and Kent Johnson was drafted fifth overall by the Columbus Blue Jackets.
 Michigan also became the first program to have teammates drafted first and second overall in the same NHL Draft for the first time since 1969.
 With Beniers being picked by Seattle, Michigan became the first collegiate team to have a player drafted by all 32 NHL franchises.
 Incoming freshman recruits Luke Hughes was drafted fourth overall by the New Jersey Devils and Mackie Samoskevich was drafted 24th overall by the Florida Panthers.
 Michigan became the first program to have five players/recruits selected in the first round of one draft.

 On August 5, 2022, it was announced Pearson was relieved of his duties.

+Brandon Naurato era

+On August 7, 2022, Michigan promoted Naurato to interim head coach for the 2022–23 Wolverines.
+On March 31, 2023, he was officially named the permanent head coach, agreeing to a five-year contract.
+Naurato won the 2023 Big Ten tournament and led the Wolverines to the Frozen Four that season.
+He followed with a repeat appearance to the Frozen Four in 2024.
+Naurato won his second Big Ten tournament in 2026, the program's fourth overall title, and gained a 42nd NCAA tournament berth for Michigan, where he led the team to a third Frozen Four under his leadership.

+Hazing allegations

+In a lawsuit filed in early September 2026, multiple prior ice hockey team members alleged hazing by sexual abuse between 1984 and 2001, with further allegations that Michigan coaches, including Red Berenson, were aware of the hazing and concealed the nature of the abuse, misled and/or punished players who complained.
+The former players alleged that they were stripped naked, had objects inserted in their rectums, and other actions leading to long term effects of the hazing resulting including depression and substance abuse.
+The University denied that it was responsible or liable for the alleged claims and stressed that those who allegedly participated were breaking University policy and highlighted their anti-hazing policy first adopted in 1982.